 Department: Public Works

-Division: Engineering
+Division: Engineering -

 Item Description: Maintain and repair City owned facilities Fund Name

-Real Estate Excise
+Real Estate Excise Tax I

-Tax I

-Maintaining our valuable infrastructure is a priority for the City.
-Next year, w e need to set aside a small amount for facility maintenance and repairs at several facilities.
-Fire Station 24 will have work done to doors , locks, carpeting IT and communications equipment (\$30,000).
-Fire Station 25 needs repairs for bathrooms and carpeting (\$25, 000).
+Expenditure r ur pose and Justification Maintaining our valuable infrastructure is a priority for the City.
+Next year, we need to set aside a small amount for facility maintenance and repairs at several facilities.
+Fire Station 24 will have work done to doors, locks, carpeting IT and communications equipment (\$30,000).
+Fire Station 25 needs repairs for bathrooms and carpeting (\$25,000).
 The Police Station needs repairs and work done to the video system (\$3,500).
-The Tourism building occupied by the Chamber of C Commerce has needed repairs for the basement stairs and building ceiling (\$9,500). - Has Project Previously Been Approved By Council?
-No If Yes, Appropriation \$ - has moject methodshy been Approved by Council: Amount Previously Budgeted Amount Treviously Dudgeted Appropriation Amount Requested for 2015 \$ 68,000 7 Appropriation Aniount Requested for 2015 Estimated Appropriations To Be Requested In Future FYs Facility renewal of the City's capital facilities is an ongoing [identify \$ amounts by FY]: program with needs expected in future years.
-[Renniy \$ and und by F1]. program with needs expected in future years.
+The Tourism building occupied by the Chamber of Commerce has needed repairs for the basement stairs and building ceiling (\$9,500).
+Has Project Previously Been Approved By Council?
+No If Yes, Appropriation \$- Amount Previously Budgeted v 0 Appropriation Amount Requested for 2015\$ 68,000 Estimated Appropriations To Be Requested In Future FYs Facility renewal of the City's capital facilities is an [identify \$ amounts by FY]: ongoing program with needs expected in future years.
 Identify Effect Of Project On Future Operating Expenditures Timely repairs will limit additional maintenance costs over time.